Current travel restrictions:

 or by email: email@example.com

-On the day of the flight, you will need to fill out a health questionnaire.
-People who have symptoms of COVID-19 and those who are in isolation after close contact with a confirmed case of COVID-19 will not be permitted to board.
+On the day of the flight, you will be asked to complete a health questionnaire with the regional staff on site or a counter agent.
+Individuals with symptoms of COVID-19 and those who are in isolation -due to a close contact or a confirmed case of COVID-19 will not be permitted to board.

-Note that a second COVID-19 screening is now required for all travelers coming from the south on the 7 thday following their arrival.
+Note that a second COVID-19 screening is now required for all travelers coming from the south on the 5thday following their arrival.
 It is the traveler’s responsibility to make an appointment with the CLSC in their community.

 For people travelling to Whapmagoostui and going through Kuujjuaraapik: